hot-meal/javascript-best-practices/README.md

 ### Limit function arguments to two or more (ideally)

-Limiting the amount of function parameters is important because it makes testing your function easier.
+It makes testing your functions easier.

-Having more than three leads to a combinatorial explosion where you have to test many different cases with each separate argument.
+Having more than three leads to where you have to test many different cases with each separate argument.

-One or two arguments is ideal, three should be avoided if possible.

-Anything more than that should be consolidated.
-If you have more than two arguments then probably your function is trying to do too much.
+If you need more than two arguments then probably your function is trying to do too much.

-JavaScript allows you to make objects on the fly, so you can use an object if you are finding yourself needing a lot of arguments.

 To make it obvious what properties the function expects, you can use the destructuring syntax.
 This has a few advantages:

-1. When someone looks at the function signature, it's immediately clear what properties are being used.
+1. When someone looks at the function, it's immediately clear what properties are being used.
 2. It can be used to simulate named parameters.
-3. Destructuring also clones the specified primitive values of the argument object passed into the function.
-This can help prevent side effects.
-Note: objects and arrays that are destructured from the argument object are NOT cloned.
-4. Linters can warn you about unused properties, which would be impossible without destructuring.
+3. Linters can warn you about unused properties, which would be impossible without destructuring.

 **Bad:**